Who is the Lord-Lieutenant of County Londonderry?

 RFCA NI has close links with the 8 Lord-Lieutenants in Northern Ireland and one of their members serves as President, currently Viscount Brookeborough, Lord-Lieutenant of County Fermanagh, and the other 7 act as Vice-Presidents.

-THE Lord-Lieutenants have at least one Cadet appointed each year in March to attend the Lord-Lieutenant at Royal Visits, Garden Parties, local events, Citizenship Ceremonies, ceremonies and Remembrance Services etc. The Lord-Lieutenants also present Certificates in March each year to exceptional Reservists.
+The Lord-Lieutenants have at least one Cadet appointed each year in March to attend the Lord-Lieutenant at Royal Visits, Garden Parties, local events, Citizenship Ceremonies, ceremonies and Remembrance Services etc. The Lord-Lieutenants also present Certificates in March each year to exceptional Reservists.

 The Lord-Lieutenants, as His Majesty the King’s representatives in their Counties and County Boroughs, act as a link between the Monarch, the Services and their local communities and the RFCA NI is a crucial facilitator to the Lord-Lieutenants in that role.